Is Your Dog Afraid of Fireworks? This Is What You Need to Do

 Playing with them can help keep your dog distracted, too.
 This is especially true of restless dogs.

 If your dog keeps pacing, give him/her something better to do.
 Toss their favorite toy or play tug of war with them.

 On the other hand, this method is not for every dog.
 If your scared dog wants to lay and cower, it probably won’t respond to your attempts to play.
 For these dogs, cuddling is the better option.

 8. Speak to Your Vet

-Additionally, your vet might know some other methods/products for calming your dog that you haven’t tried.
+Additionally, your vet might know other methods/products for calming your dog that you haven’t tried.
 There are perhaps even some dietary changes that can make your dog less nervous.
 In any case, your vet can help you when other methods fail.